otaviocc/vim-config/README.md

 # Install

-First, install [nord color theme](https://github.com/arcticicestudio/nord-terminal-app) on your Terminal.
+First, apply the [nord color theme](https://github.com/arcticicestudio/nord-terminal-app) to your Terminal.

 Then, create a backup of your current vim setup: